Breathing Techniques: 7 Steps To Breathing for Relaxation

 After counting 50 sustained breaths, you may want to continue counting your breaths, increasing their length and evenness.
 Or you could deepen your meditation without counting breaths by adding a creative visualization (for example, imagining being in a calm place).

 7. If you don't have 20 minutes, just take 5.

 If you do not have 30 or more minutes to spend on a breathing exercise, take 5 minutes whenever you have them to breathe deeply and consciously.
-Find a quiet place and simply take as many long slow conscious breaths as you have time for, shake your shoulders, legs and hands and send stress on its way.
+Find a quiet place and simply take as many long slow conscious breaths as you have time for, shake your shoulders, legs, and hands and send stress on its way.
 This can help you deal with stressful situations more effectively.

-This breathing exercise can help you ease into deeper meditations, strengthen your lungs, and help you relax.
+This breathing exercise can help you ease into deeper meditations, strengthen your lungs, and relax.
 And when done daily, this little exercise can prevent your body from accumulating excess stress, and it can give you a way to release past stress.
 So take good care of yourself and remember to breathe consciously as often as possible for health and longevity.